WessamUnity/dots-2dgame/README.md

 5. Capture input and use it to spawn projectiles on demand.

 ### Additional challenges
-1. Pool projectiles
+- Pool projectiles
-2. Respawn bots when dying
+- Respawn bots when dying
-3. Add scoring and UI
+- Add scoring and UI

 ### Resources
-You can use the Materials / Prefabs as a starting point to make your life easier.
+- You can use the Materials / Prefabs as a starting point to make your life easier
+- Refer to the DOTS basic and advanced samples for The Official Way™ to do things in DOTS